Faq

 Based on their performance at Slider Search, Brady and Ian were invited to attend an on-ice screening camp in Lake Placid, New York in February 2022.
 Though they did not make the team that year, an unexpected invitation to another screening camp came the following winter.
 They attended a second screening camp in February 2023 and were named to the junior development team in May 2023.

-Brady and Ian were both named to the junior candidate team in May 2024, joining an elite group of 22 athletes (12 male and 10 female).
-The candidate team demands a serious commitment: a significant increase in training time, and eventually, the challenge of international competition.
+Brady and Ian were both named to the junior candidate team in May 2024, now known as the Youth National Team (A Class).
+The candidate team demands a serious commitment: a significant increase in training time, as well as the challenge of international competition.

-Brady and Ian train alongside their team at the iconic Mount Van Hoevenberg Olympic Sports Complex in Lake Placid, NY.
+Brady and Ian train with their team at Mount Van Hoevenberg Olympic Sports Complex in Lake Placid, NY and Utah Olympic Park in Park City, Utah (home of the 2034 Olympics).
 In the winter, they participate in 1 – 2 sliding sessions per day on the combined bobsled, skeleton, and luge track, completing 4 – 5 runs per session.
 During the summer, they switch to wheeled sleds and practice on the biathlon course.

-The nearby USA Luge headquarters is where they work out and perfect the explosive starts that are essential in the sport.
+The USA Luge headquarters in Lake Placid is where they work out and perfect the explosive starts that are essential in the sport.
 A refrigerated start facility with two 230-foot ice ramps with four different angles allow them to practice under a variety of conditions.
-During training camps, the athletes eat/sleep/play at the Olympic and Paralympic Training Center.
+During Lake Placid training camps, the athletes eat/sleep/play at the Olympic and Paralympic Training Center.

-USA Luge provides the athletes with a luge sled.
+USA Luge provides the athletes with a luge sled sized to fit them.
 We have borrowed or purchased other necessary equipment, such as the required Uvex helmets, speed suits, spiked gloves, booties, and weight vests.
-A highlight of each season is receiving their new team coats.
+A highlight of each season is receiving their new team coats from Karbon!

-Brady and Ian slide from start three at Mount Van Hoevenberg and typically reach speeds of about 65mph.
+Brady and Ian slide from start three at Mount Van Hoevenberg and typically reach speeds of about 70-ish mph.
 Olympic luge athletes can approach speeds of 90mph.

 We’re a homeschooling family, which is a perfect fit for the unique demands of their training schedule.
 During training camps, daily study halls are scheduled to ensure the athletes can keep up with their schoolwork.
-Brady and Ian typically use this time to work on their online classes, such as dual enrollment courses through Arizona State University.
+Brady and Ian typically use this time to work on their online classes, including dual enrollment university courses.